 Crawley Borough Council is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-- Images on some pages do not always have suitable image descriptions.
+- images on some pages do not always have suitable image descriptions.
 Users of assistive technologies may not have access to information conveyed in images.
-This fails WCAG 2.1 success criterion 1.1.1 (Non-text Content)
+This fails WCAG 2.1 success criterion 1.1.1 (Non-text Content) and will be fixed by 30 September 2022.

-- Some pages have duplicate titles.
+- some pages have duplicate titles.
 This may make it difficult for users to orient themselves and find the right content.
-This fails WCAG 2.4.2 success criterion (Page Titled)
+This fails WCAG 2.4.2 success criterion (Page Titled) and will be fixed by 30 September 2022.

-- Some pages cannot be found through more than one type of navigation.
-This fails WCAG 2.1 success criterion 2.4.5 (Multiple Ways)
+- some pages cannot be found through more than one type of navigation.
+This fails WCAG 2.1 success criterion 2.4.5 (Multiple Ways) and will be fixed by 30 September 2022.

-- Many documents are in less accessible formats, for example PDF.
-Non-HTML documents published on or after 23 September 2018 must have an accessible format
+- many documents are in less accessible formats, for example PDF.
+Non-HTML documents published on or after 23 September 2018 must have an accessible format.
+This will be fixed by 30 September 2022.

 PDFs and non-HTML documents